 The Society has an extensive choral library.
 Please email the Director of Music for access.

 There is also a selection of sheet music available, mostly for voice or piano or violin, including some chamber music, in the Fuchs House Music Room.
 A number of opera scores are also available.
 Feel free to browse but please complete the borrowing book if you take a score out of the room.
-There is a large selection of music reference books in the Lee Library.
+There is a large selection of music reference books and set texts in the Lee Library.

 Music Society notice board